Courtney Schonell

 Courtney Schonell (born 17 September 2000) is an Australian field hockey player, who plays as a forward.

 Personal life

-Courtney Schonell was born and raised in Campbelltown, New South Wales, and grew up in the neighbouring suburb of Mount Annan.
+Courtney Schonell was born and raised in Narellan Vale, New South Wales, and grew up in the neighbouring suburb of Mount Annan.

 Schonell is a former student of St. Benedict's Catholic College in Oran Park.

 Career

 Domestic league

 In Hockey Australia's premier domestic league, the Sultana Bran Hockey One, Schonell is a member of the NSW Pride.
 She represented the team in the inaugural season of the competition.

 International

 Under–21

 In 2018, Schonell made her first appearance for the Australia U–21 team during a test-series against New Zealand in Hastings.
 Following this, she represented the team in 2019 at a Tri–Nations Tournament in Canberra, as well as a 2020 test series against Japan in Canberra.

 Hockeyroos

 Following a 2020 Super-Camp, Schonell was named in the Hockeyroos squad for the first time.

 She will make her first appearance for the team during the 2021 Trans–Tasman Series.